 Both the SBA 7(a) and 504 loan programs are initiatives by the Small Business Administration to open access to affordable funding for small businesses.
-Getting approved for traditional bank loans is tough or impossible for many owners, so the SBA provides guarantees on portions of these loans to mitigate the risk lenders take on when working with small businesses.
+Getting approved for traditional bank loans is tough or impossible for many owners, so the SBA provides guarantys on portions of these loans to mitigate the risk lenders take on when working with small businesses.

-Basic requirements apply to all of the programs, but most small businesses are eligible to receive SBA loans.
-To qualify, you must:
+Basic requirements apply to all of the programs, but most small businesses are eligible to receive SBA loans if they:

-- Be a for-profit business operating within the U.S.
+- Are a for-profit business operating within the U.S.

 - Fall under SBA size standards for small businesses

 - Have invested personal equity into the business

 - Have exhausted other financing options, including conventional bank loans

 - Have no previous delinquencies on government loans

 Businesses that cannot receive loans include those that operate in gambling, lending and speculative businesses as well as companies that promote or partake in illegal activity.

 If you and your business meet the required criteria and aren’t on the exempt list, you will also need to convince the SBA that they’re smart to invest in the future of your business.
 They’ll want to know what you need the money for and how you plan to utilize it to be successful.

-There are a few different loan types, but the SBA 504 and 7(a) programs are the most popular for expanding your small business are the 7(a) and 504 programs.
+There are a few different loan types, but the SBA 504 and 7(a) programs are the most popular for expanding a small business.
 Learning their similarities, differences, restrictions and how their terms can affect your financial future will help you find the perfect match.

 In addition to basic eligibility requirements, these loan programs share some similarities.
 Keeping with the goals of the SBA, they offer flexible long-term repayment options with limited fees and lowered rates than alternative lenders.

 Obtaining one, however, is an exercise in patience.
-Though the application process is fairly straightforward, it can take upwards of 90 days to receive approval, and more time yet to acquire the funds.
-The exception to this is SBA Express Loans, subsets of the 7(a) program, that promise funding sooner for qualified candidates.
+Though the application process is relatively straightforward, it can take upwards of 90 days to receive approval and more time to acquire the funds.
+The exception to this is SBA Express loans, subsets of the 7(a) program, that promise application review within 3 days.

 SBA 7(a) Loans Overview